netgen-layouts/layouts-core/INSTALL.md

 {% endblock %}
 ```

-There are two goals to wrapping your main block like this:
+There are two goals to achieve with the above Twig block:

-* If no layout could be resolved for current page, your full view templates will just keep using the main block
+* If no layout could be resolved for current page, your full view templates will just keep using the `content`
-  `content` as before
+  Twig block as before
-* If layout is resolved, it will use the `layout` block, in which case `content` block will not be used.
+* If layout is resolved, it will use the `layout` block, in which case `content` Twig block will not be used.
 You
-  will of course need to make sure that in this case, all your layouts have a block in one of the zones
+  will of course need to make sure that in this case, all your layouts have a full view block in one of the zones
-  which will display your main Twig block from full view templates
+  which will display your `content` Twig block from full view templates